PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Analysing Relationships between Variables.md

 The purpose of your data science project is not to do a correlational analysis in R yourself: the goal is to suggest an analysis based on your research question and data.
 But, if you want to go more in-depth into correlation and play around in R, I suggest doing [these excercises](https://www.r-bloggers.com/2017/04/correlation-and-correlogram-exercises/).
 Next year, we're going to advance our knowledge of statistics and go into hypothesis testing; for now you should just know what it means if variables are correlated.

 ## 1) Mock assessment 1
- Create an R Script called AnalysingRelationshipsBetweenVariables_[YourNameHere] and save it to the GitHUb Classroom folder of the same name in your repository.
+ Create an R Script called "CorrelationMockAssessment" and save it to your repository.

  Now, look at the following table.
 It displays the age and glucose level of a given subject.